DAR logo, waving red stripes under a blue star

 Hawley, Daniel

 Daniel Hawley was married to Eunice Sprague (1751-1834) on February 14, 1780, at Great Barrington, Massachusetts.
-(The list of children is from the records of Rev. Gideon Bostwick of Gt.
-Barrington, MA.)
-Also listed in records of Rev. Gideon Bostwick is Abigail, baptized August 21, 1770, child of Daniel and Hannah (Warner) Hawley.
+(The list of children is from the records of the Reverend Gideon Bostwick of Great Barrington, Massachusetts.)
+Also listed in records of the Reverend Gideon Bostwick, is Abigail, baptized August 21, 1770, child of Daniel and Hannah (Warner) Hawley.

 Daniel Hawley died March 4, 1801, and is buried at Canaan Center Cemetery, New Canaan, New York, along with his wife Eunice, who died October 2, 1834, at the age of 83.
 After Daniel Hawley's death Eunice was married to Daniel West.